yewstack/docs/src/concepts/components/README.md

     name: String,
     show_message: bool,

-    // properties and events bag
+    // properties and events struct
     props: Props,

     // link field supports the mechanism through which components are able to register callbacks and update themselves